 Accordingly, the beneficiary was not presently entitled to a share of the income of the trust for the purposes of section 97 ITAA 1936.
 Thus it was not assessable on any of the trust’s net income for that year.

 If the Minutes are deficient the income is then assessed to the trustee: see Nemesis Australia Pty Ltd v.
 FC of T FCA 1273; 2005 ATC 4881; 61 ATR 119.
 However, if the Minutes are correctly structured then the next group of beneficiaries named in the Minute gets the assets.
 Our Minutes achieve this.

-But your Trust Distribution Minutes must allow it.
-Our Trust Distributions allows for disclaiming and renouncing.
+But your Family Trust Distribution Minutes must allow it.
+Our Trust Distributions allow for disclaiming and renouncing.

-Can beneficiary disclaim their entitlement?
+Can a beneficiary disclaim their entitlement?
 Yes, but only if the Trust Distribution Minutes allow.

-Disclaimer of trust distribution ineffective: The Beneficiary v FCT AATA 3136
+3. Family trust distribution disclaimer was ineffective: The Beneficiary v FCT AATA 3136